appirio-tech/lc1-project/docs/basic_requirements_30045431.README.md

 * Added `ChallengeRequirements` resource.
 * Added list of requirements in the challenge view.
 * Added `Add Requirement` button in the challenge view.
-	* On clikcing `Add Requirement` button, new form to add a requirement shows up.
+	* On clicking `Add Requirement` button, new form to add a requirement shows up.
 	* To save the requirement to current challenge, click `Save` button.
 	* Clicking `Cancel` button removes the form.